 What energy-efficiency improvements might be needed under the ECAD ordinance?

 The ECAD ordinance does not require residential customers to invest in home energy efficiency improvements.
-However, certain improvements made through the Austin Energy Home Performance with ENERGY STAR program or an equivalent Austin Energy program can exempt the home from the ECAD audit.
+However, certain improvements made through Home Energy Savings, formerly known as Home Performance with ENERGY STAR®, or an equivalent Austin Energy program can exempt the home from the ECAD audit.
 These improvements include: increasing attic insulation to R38; installing solar screens or solar film; replacing or insulating ducts; reducing air infiltration and sealing ducts; and installing new qualifying HVAC systems.

 Does Austin Energy offer any rebates or assistance for making energy efficiency improvements?